About the BA in Middle Childhood Education Degree

 Your coursework will be complemented by the following opportunities as you complete your early childhood education degree.

-Field Experiences Early and Often! — The School of Education believes that our teacher candidates should have many hands-on experiences in schools.
+Field Experiences Early and Often! — The School of Education and Social Work believes that our teacher candidates should have many hands-on experiences in schools.
 That is why you will engage in local school settings during your first year as a teacher candidate at Cedarville University and will continue to experience teaching within a school setting each year of your teacher training at Cedarville.
 By the time you graduate, you will have completed more than 600 hours in classroom experiences!

 Student Education Association (SEA) — Cedarville's education student organization is a Christ-centered community built on equipping teachers to serve each other and those around them.
 Throughout the year, you will participate in professional growth events, ministry opportunities, and fun activities.
 You will also have ministry opportunities through the adopt-a-senior program, the birthday ministry, breakfast for teachers, and other ministries.
 Any education major is welcome!

-Cross-cultural Experiences/Classes in Ireland — The School of Education routinely explores new cross-cultural experiences for teacher candidates to diversify their field experiences.
+Cross-Cultural Experiences/Classes in Ireland — The School of Education routinely explores new cross-cultural experiences for teacher candidates to diversify their field experiences.
 Periodically, faculty lead a group of teacher candidates to Ireland to complete core teaching courses in another culture.
 As part of this three-week adventure, you will earn credit for your courses, observe classrooms and the education system in another country, and have one-on-one opportunities to minister to the people of Ireland.

 Partnership Programs — These programs allow you to be part of field experience and classroom learning within one of the schools in nearby participating school districts.
 You will learn teaching strategies and practices from Cedarville University professors while engaging those practices and theories in real classrooms with real students and teachers.